-Jonathan Lemalu will be performing in John Tavener on the 7 July.
+Jonathan Lemalu performed in the John Tavener event for MIF13.
 For more details, please visit the event page by following the link in the left hand panel.

 Jonathan Lemalu, a New Zealand born Samoan, is already at the very forefront of today’s young generation of singers.
 He graduated from a Postgraduate Diploma Course in Advanced Performance on the London Royal Schools Opera Course at the Royal College of Music and was awarded the prestigious Tagore Gold Medal.
 He is a joint winner of the 2002 Kathleen Ferrier award and the recipient of the 2002 Royal Philharmonic Society’s Award for Young Artist of the Year.